kp7742/UE4Dumper/README.md

 ## UE4Dumper(Unreal Engine 4 Dumper)
-Dump Lib libUE4.so from Memory of Game Process and Generate Structure SDK of Supported Game.
+Dump Lib libUE4.so from Memory of Game Process and Generate Structure SDK of Supported Game in Android.
 You can Find Latest Dumped SDK from [HERE](https://github.com/kp7742/UE4Dumper/tree/master/SDKs/)

 ## Changelog
 - v0.1: First Release